wuzhanglin/CarND-MPC-Project/README.md

 ![Start View of the Simulator](README-images/start.png)

-(Note: Click the "Select" button to start the simulation)
+(Note: Click the "Select" button to start the simulation.)

-### Start the PID Controller
+### Start the MPC Controller

-Run the `./pid`, and here is the output:
+Run the `./mpc`, and here is the output:
 ```
 Listening to port 4567
 Connected!!!